syncfusion-content/windowsforms-docs/WindowsForms/Spell-Checker/Custom-Dictionary.md

 3.Add the  `OpenOfficeDictionary` into the `SpellCheckerAdv.Dictionaries` collection

-4.Setting the required culture to the `Spell CheckerAdv.Culture` property.
+4.Setting the required culture to the `SpellCheckerAdv.Culture` property.

 N> The following code snippets only explain the insertion of the OpenOffice dictionary to the `SpellChecker`.
 You can get code snippets to add a `SpellChecker`, from [Adding SpellCheckerAdv to RichTextBox control](https://help.syncfusion.com/windowsforms/spell-checker/getting-started#configuring-spellcheckeradv-into-richtextbox-control) topic.